 Panic Attack vs. Anxiety Attack: Understanding the Differences

-A panic attack is an intense and sudden episode of extreme fear or discomfort that typically peaks within minutes.
-These attacks can occur unexpectedly or be triggered by a specific situation.
-Panic attacks are associated with the following symptoms:
+A panic attack is an intense and sudden episode of extreme fear or discomfort that usually peaks within minutes.
+These attacks may happen unexpectedly or be triggered by a specific situation..

 • Rapid heartbeat or palpitations